QUARRY ROCK IS CLOSED

 As of late March, 2020, the portion of the Baden Powell Trail that leads through Lynn Canyon Park and up Quarry Rock is closed.
 This is to help prevent the spread of COVID-19 as many people were not keeping a physical distance of at least 2 metres between them and other hikers on the trails.

-As of May 20th, 2020, both these venues appear to remain closed.
+As of the end of July, 2020, both these venues appear to remain closed.
 Hopefully they will reopen soon!

 Baden Powell Trail